Active Reading and Assignment

 You should print out a copy of the Text and have a highlighter, ruler and pen or pencil with you.

-- How has the mother changed with time?
-Support your answer with evidence from the text.
+- Do you think Carol has a good influence on Jade?
+Support your answer with evidence from the Text.